cleercode/material-framer/README.md

 button = new Button 'Open dialog', backgroundColor: '#e91e63', width: 200, fit: true
 ```
 ```
-button = new Button 'This button is auto-sized', y: 240, fit: true
+button = new Button 'This button is auto-sized', fit: true
 ```